Walking Meditation: The Ayurvedic Moving Practice

 - Accessible meditation for those who cannot sit still

-- Improved balance and coordination — Slow, deliberate walking strengthens proprioception
+- Better balance and coordination.
+Slow, deliberate walking strengthens proprioception

-- Energising for Kapha — Movement that lifts heaviness while maintaining awareness
+- Energising for Kapha.
+Movement that lifts heaviness while keeping awareness

 Next Steps